 How to ride a surfskate

 The first thing to learn is to be loose and comfortable on the board, first standing and then rolling.

-From here you need to engage your surfing brain, these boards are designed to flow and turn just like a surfboard, so riding with this mind set is key.
-Mind surf the road head, look where you want to go and let your minds eye lead the way.
+From here you need to engage your surfing brain, these boards are designed to flow and turn just like a surfboard, so riding with this mindset is key.
+Mind surf the road ahead, look where you want to go and let your mind's eye lead the way.

 The ideal foot position and body posture

 You will eventually find a foot position that suits you but to start, the ideal position is to have your front foot just on the front bolts and back foot in the 'pocket' of the tail.

 This will allow you to get the board turning and pumping.
 Your body posture should be relaxed, loose and with your arms out wide ready to initiate those turns.

 Once your foot position and body posture are correct, then you'll be able to create forward momentum, accelerating the board with a tilting, 'pumping' action from heel edge to toe edge.

 Remember, the 'pump' is generated from upper body rotation/movement, so lead with your head, arms and upper body to get the board moving.
 With practice, you'll be gliding along and pumping effortlessly along the streets without having to push!